 How to move forward with accounting automation

-Accounting automation is a great thing.
-It saves you time, frees up your employees to do other things and gives you more control over your finances.
+Accounting automation is a great string to your bow.
+It saves time, frees up your employees to focus on other tasks and gives you more control over your finances.
 If you're just starting out, you may not know exactly how your business will grow or how much work will be involved in keeping up with it.
-You also don't know what kind of accounting system would suit your needs best.
+You also may not know what kind of accounting system would best suit your needs.

-If you're looking for an accounting automation solution, here are some tips:
+If you're looking for an automated accounting software, here are some tips:

-Know what features matter most.
-Some solutions offer everything from financial statements, inventory management, payroll services and more all under one roof.
-Others specialize in just one area so make sure you know what features are important for your business before shopping around.
+- Know what features matter most.
+Some solutions offer everything from financial statements to inventory management to payroll services — all under one roof.
+Others specialise in just one area, so it's important to make sure you know what features are important for your business before shopping around.

-Look for a system with an intuitive user interface that doesn't require extensive training on how to use it (or else train yourself!).
-Having an easy-to-use program ensures that all of your employees will be able to access their information quickly when they need it most (and won't have to wait around while someone else figures out how).
+- Look for a system with an intuitive user interface that doesn't require extensive training on how to use it (or require you to train yourself!).
+Having an easy-to-use program ensures that all of your employees will be able to access their information quickly, when they need it most — and won't have to wait around while someone else figures out how to do it!

-Think about your budget.
-You don't need to spend tons of money upfront in order to find the right solution, but there are many great options that cost a few hundreds per month — and they're well worth it if they help your business run more efficiently.
+- Think about your budget.
+You don't need to spend tonnes of money upfront in order to find the right solution, but there are many great options that cost a few hundreds per month — and they're well worth it if they help your business run more efficiently.